-Called the New Jersey Public School Labor-Management Collaborative, the initiative's key outcomes include: - Increased student achievement. - · Improved educator retention, especially in high-poverty schools. - Empowered educators. - · A transformed role for local unions, which thrive in a culture of collaboration.
-Learn more about labor-management partnerships at Access over ONE MILLION FREE RESOURCES!
-Scan to claim your FREE month of unlimited teaching resources When you't Teach...
+Called the New Jersey Public School Labor-Management Collaborative, the initiative's key outcomes include: - · Increased student achievement. - Improved educator retention, especially in high-poverty schools. - · Empowered educators. - A transformed role for local unions, which thrive in a culture of collaboration.
+Learn more about labor-management partnerships at nea.org/CollaborativePractices.
+Access over ONE MILLION FREE RESOURCES!
+Scan to claim your FREE month When you't Teach...